namenotrequired/meteor-push-example/README.md

 In these steps, you create a sender ID and apiKey.
 Put these in `settings.json`.
 Also put the sender ID in `mobile-config.js`.

+Firebase will also give you a file called `google-services.json`.
+Put this in place of the empty file by the same name in this repo.

 ## 6. Edit `build.gradle`

 Go to your `example-build` folder and find `android/project/build.gradle`.
 Open it in Android Studio.